kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

 * extend API
 * auto-reset Status.Resize on changes to Resources
 * added validation allowing only CPU and memory resource changes,
-* init ResourcesAllocated on Create (but not update)
+* init AllocatedResources on Create (but not update)
 * set default for ResizePolicy

 Admission Controllers: LimitRanger, ResourceQuota need to support Pod Updates: